 - What décor do you provide for appetizer stations or buffet tables?

-- Do you offer package upgrades such as chocolate fountains, ice sculptures, cappuccino machines or specialty displays?
+- Do you offer package upgrades such as chocolate fountains, ice sculptures, espresso machines or specialty displays?

 - Can you do theme menus (e.g. barbecue, luau, etc.)?
 Would you also provide the décor?

 - What's the difference in cost between passed appetizers and appetizer stations?
 What's the price difference between a buffet and a sit-down meal?
 If we have a buffet, are there any stations that cost extra, like a carving station?
 NOTE: Don't automatically assume that a buffet is going to be the less expensive option.
 Ask your caterer which type of service is more affordable for you, given the menu you're planning.

 - How much do you charge for children's meals?